Jeremy Bentham: Economics

-Bentham generally endorsed laissez-faire approaches where market forces yielded optimal utility, such as in trade and production, but qualified this by permitting legislative intervention to correct market failures, like monopolies or externalities that diminished overall welfare.
+Bentham believed that individuals should pursue their interests in a free market and generally endorsed laissez-faire, when it produced the best result.
 Regarding the role of government in the economy, he said "With the view of causing an increase to take place in the mass of national wealth...the general rule is, that nothing ought to be done or attempted by government.
-The motto, or watchword of government, on these occasions, ought to be - Be quiet."
+The motto, or watchword of government, on these occasions, ought to be—Be quiet."
+Whilst recognising the law of diminishing marginal utility, that an extra £1 contributes less utility to a rich man than it does to a poor one, and viewing some amount of redistributive taxation as warranted, he cautioned against complete redistribution of property.
+Whilst arguing that "the pain of death, which would presently fall upon the starving poor, would be always a more serious evil than the pain of disappointment which falls upon the rich when a portion of his superfluity is taken from him", Bentham added "In the amount of the legal contribution we ought not to go beyond what is simply necessary.
+To go beyond that would be taxing industry for the support of idleness."

 Bentham stated that pleasures and pains can be ranked according to their value or "dimension" such as intensity, duration, certainty of a pleasure or a pain.
 He was concerned with maxima and minima of pleasures and pains; and they set a precedent for the future employment of the maximisation principle in the economics of the consumer, the firm and the search for an optimum in welfare economics.

 Bentham advocated "Pauper Management" which involved the creation of a chain of large workhouses.

 Andrew Lawless writes that Bentham's "theoretical contributions to the political, economic, legal and psychological structures of English capitalism were enormous.
 Even Marx moved through a world that had been well-described by the arch-Philistine's voice.
 In his unique way, Bentham defined and analyzed the England of the late-eighteenth and early-nineteenth centuries, creating not only a comprehensive social theory but, with the help of James Mill and others, a political movement to go with it."